payne/payne.github.io.2019/content/posts/AWS.md

 1. https://learning.oreilly.com/home/

- the AWS Meetup's lab a while back.
-It points to a nice blog post.
+In the Omaha AWS Meetup's lab a while back, a nice blog post was used as a lab.

 https://www.cloudshiftstrategies.com/flasklambdalab.html is the "punch-and-run" very simple lab from yesterday's AWS Meetup.
 It's easy to follow.
-It uses https://www.zappa.io/ to deploy a premade flask app: https://github.com/peterb154/flask_lambda_lab My simple instance is https://0khv79381f.execute-api.us-east-1.amazonaws.com/dev They did a nifty thing where they try and show how slow the lambda instances are: https://github.com/peterb154/flask_lambda_lab/blob/lesson3/app/__init__.py#L16
+It uses https://www.zappa.io/ to deploy a premade flask app: https://github.com/peterb154/flask_lambda_lab

+My simple instance is https://0khv79381f.execute-api.us-east-1.amazonaws.com/dev They did a nifty thing where they try and show how slow the lambda instances are: https://github.com/peterb154/flask_lambda_lab/blob/lesson3/app/__init__.py#L16